 A NEW VICAR FOR ESCOT, FENITON and PAYHEMBURY

 The Churchwardens of Escot, Feniton and Payhembury are pleased to say that a new vicar has been appointed for our three parishes.
-He will join the Otter Vale Mission Community of which we are a part.
-The announcement was made at the services on Sunday 11th February.
+He joined the Otter Vale Mission Community of which we are a part on 1 August 2018.

 ‘My wife, Dawn, and I are delighted that we will be moving to Feniton later this year.
 We know the area from a few years ago when we lived in Cullompton, and our son attended Clyst Hydon school (he’s now grown somewhat and is at university).
 Before being ordained I worked for the Met Office for many years, and was latterly responsible for their professional training.